The 25 Top Things to Do in La Paz Mexico + Practical Tips

 However, it’s still important to look out for yourself just like you would anywhere else in the world and use the same precautions that I mentioned in my post on how to stay safe in Mexico.

-Make sure never to leave your stuff unattended in public places, carry only the things you need, and leave the rest of your valuables back in your hotel room.
+Make sure to never leave your belongings unattended in public places, carry only the essentials, and leave the rest of your valuables in your hotel room.

 Also, don’t go to deserted areas at night.
 With just a few common-sense precautions like these, it will be less likely that you have any safety issues in La Paz.